 The Zululand Rhino Orphanage, with its capacity to grow as the need arises, is a facility for the future – a tragic necessity based on current poaching statistics.
 Whilst nurturing and raising these precious survivors, it is our mission to return all of our orphans back into the wild where they belong.

-We would like to offer passionate, dedicated and hard working individuals the opportunity to experience the work of the Zululand Rhino Orphanage and the Zululand Conservation Trust.
+We would like to offer passionate, dedicated and hard-working individuals the opportunity to experience the work of the Zululand Rhino Orphanage and the Zululand Conservation Trust.

 Participants will be involved in the everyday care of the orphans at the Zululand Rhino Orphanage.
 This includes cleaning, feeding and, where required, assisting with or observing veterinary activities that may occur during their stay.

-Participants will also be involved in assisting with the Zululand Conservation Trust Community Projects which include visits to the crèches in the local community to either drop food, do maintenance, assist with school projects such as vegetable gardens, chicken farming or building.
+Participants will also be involved in assisting with the Zululand Conservation Trust Community Projects which include visits to the crèches in the local community to either drop food, do maintenance, or assist with school projects such as vegetable gardens, chicken farming or building.

 The Expedition Project is a social enterprise!
 Please use the enquiry form below – by doing so you are supporting both this partner and nearby projects at no extra cost.
 You will also get access to similar projects, accommodation discounts and special offers.